 Will using the phone as hotspot increase your data bill?

-My phone requires a MAC address in order for me to add my iPad.
+My phone requires a MAC address for me to add my iPad.
 Where do I find that?

 First of all, you should not have to enter the MAC address of your IP into your phone.
 Normally after turning on your hotspot, when you go into the WiFi section of you iPad settings, your Samsung Galaxy hotspot should show up.
 Then you just select it to connect and use the internet on your iPad through your Samsung Galaxy phone.
 However, just in case you need it, for this or other functions, here is how you get your iPad MAC address: